mantidproject/mantid/docs/source/workbench/index.rst

     * :ref:`WorkbenchIPythonConsole` A python interpreter console that when operated has access to the Mantid API
     * :ref:`WorkbenchPlotWindow` The new way that plots are created and manipulated in Workbench, includes plot options and fitting.
+    * :ref:`plotting` Plotting in workbench isn't only possible by right clicking on a workspace in the :ref:`WorkbenchWorkspaceToolbox` but possible via scripts!